The State Of REITs: July 2017

 Valuation

 According to Capital IQ Consensus estimates, REITs are trading at a 4.2% discount to NAV.
 This makes it a rather attractive entry point as historically, REITs trade at or slightly above NAV.
-Keep in mind, however, that NAVs are calculated by applying a cap rate to NOI so changes to cap rates can significantly move value.
+Keep in mind, however, that NAVs are calculated by applying a cap rate to NOI, so changes to cap rates can significantly move value.
 The 4.2% discount is the market pricing in a bit of cap rate expansion, presumably in anticipation of interest rates rising.

 Our judgment of REITs is that they are at about fair value.
-19.6X LTM FFO puts REITs approximately in the middle of historical valuation ranges and as discussed above the magnitude of discount to NAV seems appropriate.
+19.6X LTM FFO puts REITs approximately in the middle of historical valuation ranges, and as discussed above, the magnitude of discount to NAV seems appropriate.

 In my opinion, relative value is where REITs really shine.
 Fair value contrasts sharply with most other asset classes trading at high or even extremely high valuations.